 iHealth Wireless Blood Pressure Monitors

 The iHealth BP monitors are quite shamelessly marketed at the Apple generation, even going as far as to adopt that notorious lower-case "i" prefix.
-Again, these machines require an Apple device and app to function, and there is no Android support.
+Again, these machines require an Apple device and app to function.

 iHealth sent us two of their devices to review - as well as the standard upper arm-type BP monitor, we also received a smaller wrist-mounted device.